 Here's a handy checklist of what your pet mice need to stay healthy and happy and behave as they would in the wild.

-- Sufficient space within the home-cage to provide suitable enrichment whilst still allowing generous space for them.
-Wild mice are extremely active animals, travelling many hundreds of meters in one day.
+- Enough space in their home to keep them occupied while still allowing generous space for them to run around.
+Wild mice are extremely active animals, travelling many hundreds of metres in one day.

-- To clean and groom themselves properly otherwise they can become frustrated, and it can affect their ability to cope with their environment.
-Mice have a strong motivation to groom and spend a large proportion of their waking time grooming.
+- To clean and groom themselves properly - otherwise they can get frustrated, and it can affect their ability to cope with their surroundings.
+Mice love grooming and spend a large proportion of their waking time doing it.

-- To burrow.
-Wild mice burrow and build complex tunnel systems.
-You can do this by:
+- To burrow - wild mice burrow and build complex tunnel systems.
+You can help them do this by giving them:

-- Providing them with bedding material deep enough to allow them to burrow and seek a darker environment, but that does not totally stop you being able to check on them.
+- Bedding material that's deep enough to allow them to burrow into the dark, but that doesn't totally stop you from being able to check on them

-- Give them cardboard tubes with multiple exits which are large enough so they can turn round and not become stuck and/or help them avoid any confrontation with cage mates.
+- Cardboard tubes with several exits, should be large enough that they can turn around without getting stuck and so that they can avoid any confrontation with cage mates.